 - AThe stretch, occurring at cm−1

-Hydrogen bonding causes the hydroxyl IR stretching band to do what?
+What does hydrogen bonding cause the hydroxyl IR stretching band to do?

 - BShift to higher frequencies and sharpen